 If you’re starting to plan now or will be going early on, it will definitely be helpful to make a rough list of what you might want to try so that you can form a tentative plan of attack.
 The worst plan for Food & Wine Festival is no plan, as meandering aimlessly perusing the menus as you go will waste time and lead to backtracking and extra time in line.

-Anything you’re excited to try at this year’s Epcot International Food & Wine Festival?
+Anything you’re excited to try at the 2017 Epcot International Food & Wine Festival?
 What do you think of the lineup of Global Marketplaces?
 Favorites?
 Least favorites?
 Any questions we can help you answer?
 Hearing from you is half the fun, so please share your thoughts in the comments below!